hvdwolf/Joying-RootAssistant/Radio-Mod/Readme.md

 The default Radio app of Joying is in general working well, but I don't like the layout.

 I now made 5 versions: a BLUE\_WHITE, a RED, a RED\_WHITE, an ORANGE and a GREEN version.
 The RED and RED\_WHITE version are simple modifications on the ones that XDA developer [gustden already made](https://forum.xda-developers.com/showpost.php?p=70367793&postcount=434).</br>
+_Update 4 May 2017: Added the default stock Joying app in case you want to switch back._
 _Update 17 April 2017: Added a green "Ford/Skoda" version._
 _Update 7 April 2017: Added an orange "BMW" version; Corrected P2 button Red version._